Answered By: Jennifer Harris Last Updated: Apr 12, 2019 Views: 37288

 The author uses novels in his MBA classes and he begins by holding a discussion about the urgent nature of business (Michaelson, 2016, p.
 600).

-For information on citing works with multiple authors in-text, click here.
+The Purdue OWL page "In-Text Citations: Author/Authors" has more information on citing works with multiple authors in-text.

 Citing a direct quote